 Elke Lopez is the author of the children’s book “I Love You More Than That!” and believes it is never too late to dream big and work with what you have to achieve it.
 Her love for writing dates back to her high school years, as she found joy and comfort even with something as simple as her journal entries.
 Being Latina, raised by a single mom, and growing up in a tough neighborhood, she had to fight through significant obstacles that may have veered her away from her ultimate goal of becoming an author!
 In 2020, she wrote, edited, collaborated with an illustrator during the pandemic, and self-published her book.
 She hopes her debut book will inspire others to seek creativity and knowledge while having fun in the process.
 Elke is also the creator and author of a new blog, “The Lopez Lot.”
 A lifestyle website meant to provide the reader with a few minutes of enjoyment before getting back to the many lots of their own lives, covering various topics on the self, family, the home, and the arts.

 In 2019, Elke had the honor to have a book grace the shelves of the Brooklyn Art Library, where she participated in The Sketchbook Project.
 An arts organization and crowd-sourced library that features artists’ books contributed by a worldwide community of more than 70,000 artists from over 135 countries.

 She also organizes Vision Board/Journal events to help others visualize and focus on their short and long-term goals, help embrace positivity and spark their motivation to succeed.
-When she isn’t writing, Elke finds joy in reading, doodling/painting, pottery, and meditation.
-She believes creativity is a vehicle of self-expression, and she hopes to inspire others to experiment with a variety of styles to celebrate their uniqueness and diversity.
+Elke finds joy in reading, doodling/painting, pottery, and meditation when she isn’t writing.
+She believes creativity is a vehicle of self-expression, and she hopes to inspire others to experiment with various styles to celebrate their uniqueness and diversity.